Surface Engineering and Tribology - About

 Mission

-Innovate and develop coating, ceramic, fluid, colloid, and nanomaterial technologies for enhanced wear/corrosion protection and thermal management in various transportation, energy, and national security applications
+Innovate and develop coating, fluid, colloid, and nanomaterial technologies for enhanced wear/corrosion protection and thermal management in various transportation, energy, and national security applications

 R&D Scope